-Lab reports can be written in any font as long as that font is easy to read.
+Lab reports may be written in Times New Roman, Calibri, Arial, or Atkinson Hyperlegible, but no other font.
 A report can only use one font.
 EG1004 does not require that equations written in Equation Editor be converted from Cambria Math, the default font in Equation Editor, to the font used throughout the rest of the report though converting that text is a best practice.
 The minimum type size for all text, including the labels and captions on illustrations, is 12 point.
 The text throughout a lab report must be double spaced.